Install the Active Directory Schema snap-in

 To install the Active Directory Schema snap-in

-Under Available snap-ins, click Active Directory Schema, click Add, and then click OK.
+Under Available Standalone Snap-ins, double-click Active Directory Schema, click Close, and then click OK.

 To save this console, on the File menu, click Save.

-Modifying the schema is an advanced operation that is best performed by experienced programmers and system administrators.
-For detailed information about modifying the schema, see Active Directory Schema in (http://go.microsoft.com/fwlink/?LinkId=80809).
+- Modifying the schema is an advanced operation best performed by experienced programmers and system administrators.
+For detailed information about modifying the schema, see the Active Directory programmer's Guide at the Microsoft Web site.

-The Windows Server 2008 Administration Tools Pack cannot be installed on computers running Windows XP Professional or Windows Server 2003.
+The Windows Server 2003 Administration Tools Pack cannot be installed on computers running Windows 2000 Professional or Windows 2000 Server.